 During battle, targets are assigned randomly from each party and it is impossible to specifically focus fire on one unit within a party.
 Furthermore, in the case of parties led by a non-player entity such as NPCs, the leader of a party can only be attacked after the other party members have been defeated.
 In a player led party, the player leading the party can sustain damage at the same time as his party.

-Parties can be led by by a character or by an NPC (usually called a squad in this case).
-NPC squads can be set to patrol or protect an area and will automatically engage hostile units that enter their vision, although automatically engaging hostiles is currently only enabled in combat beta on Derra.
-Throughout the rest of the galaxy, they will currently only walk for XP.
+Parties can be led by a character or by an NPC (usually called a squad in this case).
+NPC squads can be set to protect an area and will automatically engage hostile units that enter their vision.

 Equipment carried by player characters and NPCs affects combat results.
-Both may equip armor to the head and chest slots to provide damage mitigation and must equip at least one weapon to the primary slot in order to deal damage.
-A secondary weapon may also be equipped, or two weapons of the same type may be used simultaneously if they can be dual wielded.
-If two different weapons are equipped, the weapon that is within range of the target will be used.
-If both weapons are within range of the target, the weapon equipped to the primary slot will be used.
+Both may equip armor to the head and chest slots or shields to the primary or secondary slots to provide damage mitigation.
+Additionally, at least one weapon must be equipped to the primary or secondary slot in order to deal damage.
+If both primary and secondary weapons are within range of the target, the weapon closest to its optimal range will be used.

 Additional items such as medikits or bacta patches are not used during combat.
-Medical items, jetpacks, etc. are all used separately.
-Currently, shield items (riot shield, energy shield) are not implemented and have no effect in combat.
+Medical items, jetpacks, etc., are all used separately.

 Combat damage is resolved in a simple process:

 When required, the attacker's "combined attack skill" is determined by the sum of his dexterity and an appropriate weapon skill divided by two, giving the weapon skill half the hit value of dexterity.
-The weapon skill is chosen based on the type of weapon being used and is one of projectile weapons, non-projectile weapons, heavy weapons, or lightsaber combat.
+The weapon skill is chosen based on the type of weapon being used and is one of Projectile Weapons, Non-Projectile Weapons, or Heavy Weapons.

-To hit, the attacker compares his roll (1-100) against a dodge threshold selected based on both his and the defender's skills.
-If there are any hit modifiers (bonus accuracy, bonus dodge, etc.) they are applied to this threshold first to adjust the chance of a hit.
+To hit, the attacker must defeat a dodge threshold selected based on both his and the defender's skills.
 The threshold is selected from the following table based on the attacker's combined attack skill and the defender's dodge skill.
 The hit roll must be less than the threshold specified in the following table:

 The base damage dealt by a weapon is determined by its min and max damage and the attacker's weapon skill (see above for a list of weapon skills).
 The weapon modifier is 1 + skill/10.
 A random number between the min and max damage listed for the weapon is rolled and scaled by the modifier, and the result is clamped to the weapon's max listed damage.